rajatshubhra5010/-Breast-Cancer-Diagnosis/README.md

 Evaluating the Algorithm:
 For evaluating an algorithm, confusion matrix, precision, recall and f1 score are the most commonly used metrics.
 The confusion_matrix and classification_report methods of the sklearn.metrics can be used to calculate these metrics.
-The output of the above script looks like this:

 CONCLUSIONS:
 Breast cancer can’t be prevented.
 But early detection can increase the chance of finding breast cancer before it spreads and life can be saved.
 This model can predict whether tumor is malignant or benign with great accuracy that can be helpful for the doctor to take quick decision.